When you form an LLC your business gets privileged tax benefits like self-employment deductions and business expense write-offs.

 Charity and Gifts

 Charitable contributions in the form of cash payments are often deductible.
-That being said, any charitable contributions made that are directly related to your business.
+Although, any charitable contributions made must be directly related to your business to be deductible.
 For example, a donation made to bring a business convention to your community would not be considered a charitable contribution.

 All or part of the expenses used for business gifts can be deducted.
 That being said, the IRS implements a $25 deduction limit on every direct and indirect gift your business gives individuals throughout the tax year.